Aarif123456/image_repository/README.md

 ## Related Repository

-* mCP-ABE encryption used to encrypt files so even if n hacker got their hands on the file it would still be encrypted
+* CP-ABE encryption used to encrypt files so even if n hacker got their hands on the file it would still be encrypted
 * PHP Back-end and MySQl tables

 ## References

 [Space background](https://wallpaperaccess.com/4k-space)